Reflections on the Revolution in France: Quotes from Reflections on the Revolution in France

 Where trade and manufactures are wanting to a people, an the spirit of nobility and religion remains, sentiment supplies, and not always ill supplies their place; but if commerce and the arts should be lost in an experiment to try how well a state may stand without these old fundamental principles, what sort of a thing must be a nation of gross, stupid, ferocious, and at the same time, poor and sordid barbarians, destitute of religion, honor, or manly pride, possessing nothing at present, and hoping for nothing hereafter?
 I wish you may not be going fast, and by the shortest cut, to that horrible and disgustful situation.
 Already there appears a poverty of conception, a coarseness and vulgarity in all the proceedings of the assembly and of all their instructors.
 Their liberty is not liberal.
 Their science is presumptuous ignorance.
 Their humanity is savage and brutal.

 Society is indeed a contract.
 Subordinate contracts for objects of mere occasional interest may be dissolved at pleasure – but the state ought not to be considered as nothing better than a partnership agreement in a trade of pepper and coffee, calico or tobacco, or some other such low concern, to be taken up for a little temporary interest, and to be dissolved by the fancy of the parties.
 It is to be looked on with other reverence; because it is not a partnership in things subservient only to the gross animal existence of a temporary and perishable nature.
 It is a partnership in all science; a partnership in all art; a partnership in every virtue, and in all perfection.
 As the ends of such a partnership cannot be obtained in many generations, it becomes a partnership not only between those who are living, but between those who are living, those who are dead, and those who are to be born.

+"People who never look back to their ancestors will not look forward to posterity".

+"You will observe that from Magna Charta to the Declaration of Right it has been the uniform policy of our constitution to claim and assert our liberties as an entailed inheritance derived to us from our forefathers, and to be transmitted to our posterity — as an estate specially belonging to the people of this kingdom, without any reference whatever to any other more general or prior right.
+By this means our constitution preserves a unity in so great a diversity of its parts.
+We have an inheritable crown, an inheritable peerage, and a House of Commons and a people inheriting privileges, franchises, and liberties from a long line of ancestors."

+“Better to be despised for too anxious apprehensions, than ruined by too confident a security.”